Merchants National Bank (Jacksonville, FL)

 Cause Details

-Directors closed due to heavy withdrawals and inability to realize on securities/collections.
+Directors closed the bank after heavy withdrawals and inability to realize on securities following depositor run.

 Newspaper Excerpt